GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

 ## Introduction

+Your bots can also help the user navigate large amounts of content and create a data-driven exploration experience for users.
 In this exercise you will learn how to add search functionality to the bot to help users explore a knowledge base.
 To do this, you will connect the Bot to the Azure Search service that will index articles stored in an Azure Cosmos DB.

 [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is Microsoft's globally distributed, multi-model database service for mission-critical applications.
 It supports different data models.
 In this exercise you will use its Document DB API, that will allow you to store knowledge base articles as JSON documents.